Alonso aims to make history as Dakar Rally heads to Saudi - France 24

 Spanish driver Fernando Alonso is aiming to create history as the first Formula One world champion to win the Dakar Rally when the 12-day marathon gets underway in Saudi Arabia on Sunday.

-Alonso, who won the F1 championship with Renault in 2005 and 2006, is one of 351 starters in this year's 7,500-kilometre race which has moved from South America to Saudi Arabia, both venues a long way from the original 1979 route between Paris and the Senegalese capital Dakar.
+Alonso, who won the F1 championship with Renault in 2005 and 2006, is one of 351 starters in this year's 7,500-kilometre race which has moved from South America to Saudi Arabia, a decision which has sparked an angry reaction from human rights organisations.

+On Friday, the International Federation for Human Rights (FIDH) told the organisers (ASO) and broadcaster France Televisions that the race "should not be a platform offered to Saudi Arabia" to make people forget human rights.

+"We appeal to the values of commitment and responsibility of the company ASO to ensure that human rights are taken into account and that the disastrous situation in the country (Saudi Arabia) is not an anecdote on the sidelines of the Rally," said FIDH, in a letter to company executives.

 Among the starters will be motorbikes, quad bikes and trucks but Alonso, who will have five-time bike champion Marc Coma navigating his Toyota, will be in the car category as he bids to become one of the greatest all-round drivers of all time.